 Be Like Jim Carrey on Steroids

-“Here’s what I’d like you do during your presentation,” one of our coaches will tell a workshop participant.
+“Here’s what I’d like you to do during your presentation,” one of our coaches will tell a workshop participant.
 “Deliver your next presentation with too much facial energy.
 It should feel like you’re face is over-active, like Jim Carrey on steroids.”

 Other Tips for Gestures